Capital.com vs Tickmill 2025

 Dive deeper: Best Copy Trading Platforms.

-For platforms and tools, Capital.com is rated 4.5/5 stars and ranks #10 out of 63 brokers at ForexBrokers.com, while Tickmill earns 4/5 stars and ranks #30.
-In short: choose Capital.com if you want an easy-to-use proprietary platform alongside MT4; choose Tickmill if MT5 and copy trading are must-haves.
+For ratings, Capital.com scores 4.5/5 stars for Trading Platforms and Tools and ranks #10 out of 63 brokers on ForexBrokers.com, while Tickmill earns 4/5 stars and ranks #24.
+If you want an in-house platform and a higher third-party rating, Capital.com is appealing.
+If MT5 access or copy trading are priorities, Tickmill could be the better fit.

 | Feature |